Moondevil-ha/solis-smart-charging/README.md

 4. Copy `solis_smart_charging.py` to your `config/pyscript` directory

-5. There are a couple of references in the code to the dispatch entity.
-Ensure you change this to match your own entities.

-6. Add the automation to your `automations.yaml` or through the Home Assistant UI
+5. Add the automation to your `automations.yaml` or through the Home Assistant UI

 ---